candlepin/candlepin.github.io/docs/candlepin/hibernate.md

 ```
 {:.numbered}

-As you can see createEntitlement is maintaining runtime consistency (puting toReturn to consumer's entitlements) so on the first sight everything looks ok.
+As you can see createEntitlement is maintaining runtime consistency (putting toReturn to consumer's entitlements) so on the first sight everything looks ok.
 However, an important fact to realize with this code is that we use @Id to implement equals/hashCode.
 As you can see on line 7 we add the pool into consumer.entitlements.
 This is before entitlement (toReturn) is actually persisted.
 So the consumer.entitlements contains the entitlement but hashed by null value of @Id.
 After this method finishes, the line 10 of [5] will persist entitlement.
-After that the ent gets @Id populated.
+After that the entitlement gets @Id populated.

 After that the deletePool method on line 11 of [5] will try to revoke the entitlement ent.
 As seen in the following code [7], the removeEntitlement method removes the entitlement on line 10 of [7] from the consumer's entitlements collection.
-This removal of entitlement will be unsuccessfull (you can even debug that by printing boolean that remove() method returns).
+This removal of entitlement will be unsuccessful (you can even debug that by printing boolean that remove() method returns).
 The reason for that is that consumers.entitlements contains the entitlement hashed by null value.
-But the parameter entitlement on line 10 of [7] has hashcode and equals method that  is already based on the populated @Id.
+But the parameter entitlement on line 10 of [7] has hashCode and equals method that  is already based on the populated @Id.
 Because the removal on line 10 fails and because we have CascadeType CREATE on Consumer.entitlements, the Hibernate unschedules delete of the entitlement.
 This causes the foreign key exception.

 [7]